hamzabawumia/My-Project-Docs/Abifio Beauty App/01. Overview/Main overview of the App.md

     will have a foreignkey relating it to the Services_List model At the same time, the created Sub_Contractor_Service is linked to the particular subcontractor.

+Now, when a Client selects a service it shows up as an "opportunity" for the Sub-contractors They can see all the requests and accept any of them based on their choice.

+The Client gets notified and s/he can then see all the subcontractors who have accepted to offer the service and their prices for the service.
+Now the client selects one of the offers and confirms

+once the client confirms to take the offer - the opportunity is no longer available to other subcontractors.